csem/experiment_tracker/README.md

 # Terminology (Based on WandB):

 _Project_: A collection of one or more experiments.
-(Each _Project_ has one or more days sub-folders, and then one or more hour sub-folders) \n
+(Each _Project_ has one or more days sub-folders, and then one or more hour sub-folders)
 _Experiment_: A collection of one or more runs.
-Each experiment contains one or more runs subfolders \n
+Each experiment contains one or more runs subfolders
-_runs_: A training of a learning algorithm plus its performance evaluation \n
+_runs_: A training of a learning algorithm plus its performance evaluation